 INTRODUCTION

 The Medical Dictionary for Regulatory Activities terminology (MedDRA) was designed for sharing regulatory information for human medical products.
-However, unless users achieve consistency in how they assign terms to verbatim reports of symptoms, signs, diseases, etc., use of MedDRA cannot have the desired harmonising effect in the exchange of coded data.
+In order for MedDRA to harmonise the exchange of coded data, users should be consistent in the assignment of terms to verbatim reports of symptoms, signs, diseases, etc.

 This MedDRA Term Selection: Points to Consider (MTS:PTC) document is an ICH-endorsed guide for MedDRA users.
 It is updated in step with new MedDRA versions and is a companion document to MedDRA.
 It was developed and is maintained by a working group charged by the ICH Steering Committee.
 The working group consists of regulatory and industry representatives of the European Union, Japan, and the United States, as well as representatives from the Canadian regulatory authority, the World Health Organization, the MedDRA Maintenance and Support Services Organization (MSSO) and the Japanese Maintenance Organization (JMO) (see Appendix, Section 4.3 for list of members).